African-American women's suffrage movement

+Arizona Federation of Colored Women's Clubs in 1909.

 African-American women began to agitate for political rights in the 1830s, creating the Boston Female Anti-Slavery Society, Philadelphia Female Anti-Slavery Society, and New York Female Anti-Slavery Society.
 These interracial groups were radical expressions of women's political ideals, and they led directly to voting rights activism before and after the Civil War.
 Throughout the 19th century, African-American women such as Harriet Forten Purvis, Mary Ann Shadd Cary, and Frances Ellen Watkins Harper worked on two fronts simultaneously: reminding African-American men and white women that Black women needed legal rights, especially the right to vote.

 After the Civil War, women's rights activists disagreed about whether to support ratification of the 15th Amendment, which provided voting rights regardless of race, but which did not explicitly enfranchise women.
 The resulting split in the women's movement marginalized all women and African-American women nonetheless continued their suffrage activism.
 By the 1890s, the women's suffrage movement had become increasingly racist and exclusionary, and African-American women organized separately through local women's clubs and the National Association of Colored Women.
 Women won the vote in dozens of states in the 1910s, and African-American women became a powerful voting bloc.

 The struggle for the vote did not end with the ratification of the Nineteenth Amendment in 1920, which expanded voting rights substantially, but did not address the racial terrorism that prevented African Americans in southern states from voting, regardless of sex.
 Women such as Fannie Lou Hamer, Ella Baker, and Diane Nash continued the fight for voting rights for all, culminating in the passage of the Voting Rights Act of 1965.

 Origins of the movement

+Headquarters for Colored Women Voters, Colored Women Voters League, Georgia c.
+1920.

 The origins of the women's suffrage movement are tied to the Abolitionist movement.
 Upper-class white women in particular first articulated their own oppression in marriage and the private sphere using the metaphor of slavery, and they first developed a political consciousness by mobilizing in support of abolitionism.
 Lucretia Mott, Elizabeth Cady Stanton, and Maria Weston Chapman were among the early female abolitionists.
 The Abolitionist cause provided women who were previously bound to their roles as wives and mothers the opportunity to publicly challenge sexism and learn how to politically engage as activists, though the African-American women's suffrage movement was a different vein of women's suffrage, and one could even argue a different movement altogether.
 Abolitionists who headed the Equal Rights Association like Elizabeth Cady Stanton and Susan B. Anthony had a primarily white agenda.
 After the Civil War it became clear that black and white women had different views of why the right to vote was essential.
 Unlike white suffragists, Black women sought the ballot for themselves and their men to empower black communities besieged by the reign of racial terror that erupted after Emancipation in the late 1800s.